JohnOrthoefer/Raven/README.md

   * Implement SNMP checks
 * **Logging**
   * reduce the chattiness of the server (add log levels)
+  * add a central "logging" command at the end of a channel, because you know channels are cool
 * **WebServer**
   * Make column sortable (DataTables.js?)
   * add tabs for the "Groups"?